Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Policy Computation For POMDP-HUE

-We call our hill climbing approach State-Aliased Policy Improvement (SAPI) because it takes the greedy best step to change the policy while accounting for state-aliasing effects.
-In this we start with a random deterministic policy ($\pi_d$), and compute the corresponding stochastic policy after state aliasing ($\pi_{sa}$ as per equations \ref{eqn:non-policy_action_prob} and \ref{eqn:stochasticized_policy}), followed by it's value as per equation \ref{eqn:oneHot_policy_value}.
-Then for every policy change in $S \times A$, we compute the value as just mentioned, and select the best-valued action to change the policy.
+We call our hill climbing approach Human-Agent Policy Iteration (HAPI) which takes the greedy best step to change the policy while accounting for uncertainty effects.
+In HAPI we start with a random deterministic policy ($\pi_d$), and compute the corresponding stochastic policy after state aliasing ($\pi_{p}$ as defined by equations \ref{eqn:extra-sensing_action_prob} and \ref{eqn:stochasticized_policy}).
+We then determine the value of this stochastic policy by equation \ref{eqn:oneHot_policy_value}.
+Then (in the hill climbing step) for each possible policy change we compute the new policy value, and select the action to change the policy.
 This is repeated until no better changes can be made.
-Each step's computational complexity is $O(|S|^4|A|)$ since each step tests a number of changes equal to $|S||A|$, and the value of a fixed policy can be computed in $O(|S|^3)$ by computing the state transition likelihoods for that policy and using the following closed form computation (this is the standard equation for value computation in a Markov Reward Process \cite{MRP}).
+Each step's computational complexity is $O(|S|^4|A|)$; each step tests a number of changes no more than $|S||A|$, and the value of a fixed policy can be computed in $O(|S|^3)$ by computing the state transition likelihoods for that policy and using the following closed form computation (this is the standard equation for value computation in a Markov Reward Process (MRP) (See \cite{MRP} for more details on Markov processes).

+Where $\Vec{v_s}$ is the vector of state values, $P_{ss'}$ is the transition probability matrix for a given policy, and $\Vec{r_s}$ is the vector of expected rewards at each state (which can be computed for a fixed policy).

-The total time complexity for SAPI will naturally be problem specific; the number of improvement steps will depend on the initial point and the possible improvements in the domain.
-An alternate approach is to randomly iterate through states, and greedily take the best action for that state alone.
-Each steps's computation reduces to $O(|S|^3|A|)$, but as one might expect, we observed this resulted in worse results than taking the globally-optimal greedy step (best action across all states).
+The total time taken for HAPI will naturally be problem specific; the number of improvement steps will depend on the initial point and the possible improvements in the domain.
+Additional random restarts can improve the outcome, as is common in hill-climbing approaches.